salmansaymon57/ThemeFisher/README.md

 **sanitize-html:**  A package for sanitizing HTML and preventing Cross-Site Scripting (XSS) attacks by stripping out malicious code from user inputs.
 #### Reasoning:
 Essential for securely handling user-generated content, ensuring only safe text is processed and published.
-Installed via npm install sanitize-html.
+Installed via - [npm install sanitize-html].

 **Next.js App Router:** Employs server-side rendering and Server Actions for a fully server-side experience.